-• To encourage children and young people to explore issues of relevance to them in a variety of ways, enabling them to explore issues of concern to the Yearly Meeting as a whole and empowering them to articulate their concerns.
+• To encourage children and young people to explore issues of relevance to them in a variety of ways.
+To introduce them to issues of concern to the Yearly Meeting as a whole, helping them to explore these.
+To empower them to articulate their concerns.